The Philosophy of Andy Warhol

 The Philosophy of Andy Warhol (From A to B & Back Again) is a 1975 book by the American artist Andy Warhol.
 It was first published by Harcourt Brace Jovanovich.

 The book is an assemblage of vignettes about love, beauty, fame, work, sex, time, death, economics, success, and art, among other topics, by the "Prince of Pop".

-In October 2019, an audio tape of publicly unknown music by Lou Reed, based on the book, was reported to have been discovered in an archive at the Andy Warhol Museum in Pittsburgh.

 Background

 Warhol signed two book contracts in 1974 with Harcourt, one for The Philosophy and the second for a biography of Paulette Goddard, which was never completed.

 The Philosophy was ghostwritten by Warhol's frequent collaborator, Pat Hackett, and Interview magazine editor Bob Colacello.
 Much of the material is drawn from taped interviews Hackett did with Warhol specifically for the book, and also from conversations Warhol had taped between himself and Colacello and Brigid Berlin.

-Release
+Publication

 The Philosophy was published by Harcourt Brace Jovanovich in August 1975.
-Warhol signed 14,000 copies of the book at the warehouse before it was released.
+In May, Warhol signed 6,000 copies of the book at HBJ's warehouse in Saddle Brook, New Jersey in advance of its release.
+When orders exceeded the number of signed copies, he returned to the warehouse in July and signed an additional 8,000 copies.

-An excerpt from the book was published in the September 1975 issue of Cosmopolitan magazine.

-Warhol promoted the book in September 1975 on an eight-city U.S. book tour, followed by stops in Italy, France, and England.
+An excerpt from the book appeared in the September 1975 issue of Cosmopolitan.
+Art dealer Leo Castelli hosted a reception for Warhol at his New York gallery, while fashion designer Halston held a party for him at his home on September 13.
+The following day, Warhol began a promotional tour at the Baltimore Museum of Art, where his exhibition Andy Warhol: Paintings 1962–1975 was on view.